Morgan Stanley Technology, Media & Telecom Conference 2026

 • FY26 marks the first year of the combined Ansys and Synopsys, expanding from silicon design to full systems engineering solutions, especially for AI and complex chip systems.

-• The merger enables a holistic approach to system design, integrating electronics and physics, and positions the company to address opportunities in Physical AI and intelligent systems.
+• The merger enables a holistic approach to system design, addressing the growing complexity in AI, automotive, and intelligent systems.

-• AI investments began in 2017 with reinforcement learning, later expanding to generative AI and agentic AI, aiming to simplify complex engineering workflows.
+• AI investments began in 2017 with reinforcement learning, followed by generative AI and now agentic AI, aiming to transform engineering workflows.

-• The company is not moving into full chip manufacturing to avoid competing with customers, instead focusing on enabling subsystems and monetizing through ecosystem engagement.
+• The company is not moving into full chip manufacturing to avoid competing with customers, instead focusing on enabling and monetizing subsystems.

 Partial view of Summaries dataset, powered by Quartr API